dimadesu/LifeStreamer/README.md

   - If I don't use phone/apps: it works w/o issues at 6000 kbps - I wouldn't set it higher.
   - If I want to use maps, browser, etc. during the stream: 2500 kbps max bitrate seems to work without major glitches.

+  **Note: you can change bitrate and other settings on the fly, but they won't apply until you restart the stream.
+You can quickly can tap stop and start.**

   Otherwise, stream can have visual glitches and stuttery audio. **Workarounds:**